Logos for Unito, Microsoft Excel, and Google Sheets.

-This guide will show you how to sync Microsoft Excel with Google Sheets automatically through Unito’s 2-way no-code integration for spreadsheets.
+This guide will show you how to sync Microsoft Excel with Google Sheets automatically using a simple 2-way no-code integration for spreadsheets.
 Connecting Excel and Google Sheets with automation eliminates the need to manually copy paste data between different spreadsheets.
-This can be useful for building performance reports, managing human resources, analyzing financial details, handling operations management, reviewing project status and so on.

 If you’d like to learn more about Unito before proceeding, check out our integration overview for Microsoft Excel and Google Sheets.
-By the end of this guide, you’ll be able to:

 • Generate new rows in either Google Sheets or Microsoft Excel based on activity in the other.